rust-lang/book/src/ch17-01-futures-and-syntax.md

   reference which could be involved, but we *do* have to be explicit that the resulting `Future` is bound by that lifetime.

 Now we can call `page_title` in `main`.
 To start, we will just get the title for a single page.
 In Listing 17-3, we follow the same pattern we used for getting command line arguments back in Chapter 12.
 Then we pass the first URL `page_title`, and await the result.
-Since the value produced by the future is an `Option<String>`, we use a `match` expression to print different messages to account for whether the page had a `<title>`.
+Because the value produced by the future is an `Option<String>`, we use a `match` expression to print different messages to account for whether the page had a `<title>`.

 <Listing number="17-3" file-name="src/main.rs" caption="Calling the `page_title` function from `main` with a user-supplied argument">